Sid2697/awesome-egocentric-vision/README.md

 - [UNICT-VEDI-POI](http://iplab.dmi.unict.it/VEDI_POIs/) - Different subjects visiting a museum.
 - [Simulated Egocentric Navigations](http://iplab.dmi.unict.it/SimulatedEgocentricNavigations/) - Simulated navigations of a virtual agent within a large building.
 - [EgoCart](http://iplab.dmi.unict.it/EgocentricShoppingCartLocalization/) - Egocentric images collected by a shopping cart in a retail store.
-- [Unsupervised Segmentation of Daily Livign Activities](http://iplab.dmi.unict.it/dailylivingactivities) - Egocentric videos of daily activities.
+- [Unsupervised Segmentation of Daily Living Activities](http://iplab.dmi.unict.it/dailylivingactivities) - Egocentric videos of daily activities.
 - [Visual Market Basket Analysis](http://iplab.dmi.unict.it/vmba/) - Egocentric images collected by a shopping cart in a retail store.
 - [Location Based Segmentation of Egocentric Videos](http://iplab.dmi.unict.it/PersonalLocationSegmentation/) - Egocentric videos of daily activities.
 - [Recognition of Personal Locations from Egocentric Videos](http://iplab.dmi.unict.it/PersonalLocations/) - Egocentric videos clips of daily.